ChimeHQ/AsyncXPCConnection/README.md

 ## Contributing and Collaboration

 I would love to hear from you!
 Issues or pull requests work great.
-A [Matrix space][matrix] is also available for live help, but I have a strong bias towards answering in the form of documentation.
+Both a [Matrix space][matrix] and [Discord][discord] are available for live help, but I have a strong bias towards answering in the form of documentation.
+You can also find me on [mastodon](https://mastodon.social/@mattiem).

 I prefer collaboration, and would love to find ways to work together if you have a similar project.